 Our Mentorship Program connects teams of people to local refugees for friendship and community.
 Teams may assist with various needs, provide mentorship, share meals, or celebrate holidays together.
 Training is provided to equip and empower teams to engage across cultural barriers.
 We ask volunteers to commit to 12 months under Juniper Refuge, and strive to build a lasting friendship.

-Summer Gatherings bring small groups of Americans and refugees together for cultural immersion, authentic meals prepared by refugees, and meaningful conversation.
+Juniper Gatherings are in-home meals that bring Americans and refugees together for an intercultural experience, authentic dishes, and meaningful conversation.

 Volunteer, Employment Details & FAQs

 Do I have to be a Christian to work for Juniper Refuge?